gmcmacran/dg2_steam_deck/README.md

 This repo contains a few helpful python scripts and community levels for defense grid.

-# Just give me the levels
+# Adding the levels to the steam deck.

 1: In steam, set defense grid 2 to run in compatibility model.